3dcitydb/3dcitydb-docs/source/wfs/installation.rst

 Please download the WFS distribution package from the GitHub `release section <https://github.com/3dcitydb/web-feature-service/releases>`_ or from the 3DCityDB website at https://www.3dcitydb.org.
-Besides the WAR file, the distribution package also contains Java libraries that render mandatory dependencies for the WFS service and that must be installed as shared libraries in your servlet container.

 .. note::
    Alternatively, you may build your own WAR file from the `source code <https://github.com/3dcitydb/web-feature-service>`_